 Resources on Risk Factors

-Easy Ergonomics - Section II (PDF).
-State of California.
-(1999).
+- Easy Ergonomics: A Practical Approach for Improving the Workplace.
+California Department of Industrial Relations (Cal/OSHA), (1999).
 Provides descriptions and examples of common factors that contribute to the development of MSDs.

-Musculoskeletal Disorders and Workplace Factors.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-141.
-(1997, July).
+- Musculoskeletal Disorders and Workplace Factors (PDF).
+DHHS (NIOSH) Publication 97-141.
+(July 1997).
 Reviews the majority of the relevant studies available at the time and documents the relationship between MSDs and various workplace factors.

+- National Research Council.
 Musculoskeletal Disorders and the Workplace: Low Back and Upper Extremities.
-National Research Council of the National Academy of Sciences.
-(2001).
+Washington, DC: The National Academies Press, 2001.
 Presents the latest information on the prevalence, incidence and costs of musculoskeletal disorders and identifies factors that influence injury reporting.

+- National Research Council.
 Work-Related Musculoskeletal Disorders: A Review of the Evidence.
-National Research Council of the National Academy of Sciences.
-(1998).
+Washington, DC: The National Academies Press, 1998.
 Based on evidence presented and discussed at the two-day Workshop on Work-Related Musculoskeletal Injuries: Examining the Research Base and on follow-up deliberations of the steering committee assembled by the National Academy of Sciences/National Research Council.

-Work-Related Musculoskeletal Disorders: Report, Workshop Summary and Workshop Papers.
-National Academy Press.
-(1999).
+- National Research Council.
+Work-Related Musculoskeletal Disorders: Report, Workshop Summary, and Workshop Papers.
+Washington, DC: The National Academies Press, 1999.
 Includes a steering committee report, workshop information and a review of interventions.

 Resources on Job Analysis

-Job Hazard Analysis (PDF*).
-OSHA.
-(2002).
+- Job Hazard Analysis.
+OSHA Publication 3071, (Revised 2002).
 Explains what a job hazard analysis is and offers guidelines to help conduct your own step-by-step analysis.

-Assessment Tools.
-Department of Defense (DOD), Ergonomics Working Group.
+- Assessment Tools.
+Department of Defense (DoD) Environment, Safety and Occupational Health Network and Information Exchange (DENIX), Ergonomics Working Group.
 Provides links to assessment tools and prevention strategies developed by the DOD Ergonomics Working Group.

-Manual Material Handling.
+- Manual Handling.
 Health and Safety Executive (HSE).
-Contains tools to help employers analyze lifting and moving (MAC tool), repetitive tasks like twisting, bending and repeated movements (ART tool) and push/pull.
+Contains tools to help employers analyze lifting, carrying and team handling, repetitive upper limb tasks and pushing and pulling.

-Analysis Tools for Ergonomists.
-University of Southern Florida, College of Public Health.
-(2007, April 1).
+- Analysis Methods and Tools for Ergonomists.
+Thomas E. Bernard, University of Southern Florida, College of Public Health.
 Provides a suite of advanced tools, which may require outside training or direction or use by an experienced practitioner.

-Manual Materials Handling.
-Liberty Mutual Research Institute for Safety.
-(2012).
+- Liberty Mutual Manual Materials Handling Tables (PDF).
+Liberty Mutual Research Institute for Safety, (2012).
 These tables present information about the percentages of men and women capable of performing manual material handling tasks without overexertion.

-Interpreters for the Deaf (PDF).
+- Interpreters for the Deaf.
 National Institute for Occupational Safety and Health (NIOSH) HETA 92-0268-2477.
-(1994, December).
+(December 1994).
 An evaluation of the problem of MSDs among interpreters for the deaf.

 Resources on Injury Rates

-Worker Health eChartbook: Musculoskeletal Conditions - Magnitude and Trend Centers for Disease Control and Prevention (CDC).
-(2009, September 9).
+- Worker Health eChartbook: Musculoskeletal Conditions - Magnitude and Trend.
+Centers for Disease Control and Prevention (CDC).
 Provides descriptive occupational morbidity and mortality data in the United States.
 It includes figures and tables describing the magnitude, distribution and trends of the nation's occupational injuries, illnesses and fatalities.